f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 <h3>20: Connection Log</h3>

-Displays a the IP addresses and TCP port numbers of clients that have connected, along with when they connected and disconnected and how long they were connected for.
+Displays the IP addresses and TCP port numbers of clients that have connected, along with when they connected and disconnected and how long they were connected for.